vandrada/csb/parallel/README.md

 This command will run `mpileup2snp` on the regions of `your.bam` and will keep the intermediate bam files that are created in the process.

+If you want the program to run a little faster, this example shows how to avoid disk IO.

+    chromo_split your.bam mpileup2snp /Users/Your/VarScan.jar --with-pipe

 Finally, if there isn't a `varscan.conf` in your working directory, you need to pass the absolute path to a `varscan.conf`